sushil2601/javaScript_practise/REACT.md

 Ans :-

     .package.json :-
-                    It keeping track what version of package is installed in to system.
-                    In this automatically version upgraded.
+                    We have information about generic version of installed package.

     .package-lock.json :-
-                        Keeps a track of exact version of package that is being installed.
+                        We have information about the specific or exact version of installed package
-                        It locks the version.
-                        It doesnot have caret or tilde.

 Q. React19 features
 Ans :-